 We listen to each other and reflect on our behaviour with fairness, empathy and forgiveness.
 We understand the power of praising good behaviour and we encourage everyone to be confident to make appropriate choices.
 Children are supported and listened to in times of difficulty.
-Our mission statement is one of love for each other, the showing of respect for all people, property and our 'Common Home' (Laudate Si - Pope Francis 2015) and the accepting of responsibility for the choices we make as individuals.
-As a Catholic school our mission is one of following Jesus' example as a friend and guide to create a place of love and learning.
+Our Mission Statement is one of love for each other, the showing of respect for all people, property and our 'Common Home' (Laudate Si - Pope Francis 2015) and the accepting of responsibility for the choices we make as individuals.
+As a Catholic school we are following Jesus' example as a friend and guide to create a place of love and learning.